JnthnWJ/MagicMirror/modules/MMM-Wallpaper/LOADING_INDICATOR_IMPLEMENTATION.md

 ### 2. Smart Display Logic

+- **First Initialization Only**: Only shows during the very first startup/initialization of the module
-- **Automatic Detection**: Only shows for multi-album iCloud configurations
+- **Automatic Detection**: Only shows for multi-album iCloud configurations during first initialization
-- **Progressive Updates**: Updates progress as albums are processed
+- **Progressive Updates**: Updates progress as albums are processed during initial loading
 - **Intelligent Hiding**: Disappears when first photo is ready to display
+- **No Subsequent Interruptions**: Does not appear during subsequent photo loading operations
 - **Safety Timeout**: Automatically hides after 5 minutes if something goes wrong

 ### 3. Socket Notification System